A Master Class in How to Be Inclusive…

 Have You Visited Greensburg?

 So what about YOU?
+Do you agree this museum personifies an inclusive synonym?
 Have you been to WMAA or Greensburg, PA?
 If so, what were your impressions, and what would you add?
 If not, does it seem like a place you’d like to see?
 Do share!

 Want to learn about another inclusive museum?
 Check out my article about the Peabody Essex Museum in Salem, MA!

 The author, Lillie Marshall, is a 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 4.2 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!